 "How I'd sum up AllegroCache: the database interface is so simple it's almost invisible.
 What amazes me is how much power that simple stuff has; you just program Lisp and don't really think about it." ......
 Byron Fast, Boomtree Inc.

 "The Common Lisp community doesn't have a common story when it comes to object persistence as an orthogonal feature to the language.
 We don't even have a standard way to do object serialization or industrial-grade B+trees as a native data structure.
 Franz decided to explore a new object-oriented database design, AllegroCache, for Lisp application developers.
 Several people have pointed out to us that the majority of the IT industry is moving in the direction of Object Relational Mappings on top of relational databases, and that our object-oriented database might be the wrong thing at the wrong time.
 While those concerns are not without merit, they overlook some critical developments in the IT industry especially regarding the Lisp community.
 First of all..."
 Jans Aasman and John Foderaro (ILC 2005 paper, html)

-This is a recorded AllegroCache product demonstration given by Jans Aasman, Franz's Director of Engineering.
-It is not meant to be a comprehensive training class on AllegroCache, rather an informal overview in under 25 mintues to get you started.
+This is an AllegroCache product demonstration.
+It is not meant to be a comprehensive training class on AllegroCache, rather an informal overview in under 25 minutes to get you started.
 Please refer to the user documentation for all of the details.
-This demonstration requires Flash.
-After you start it, press the F11 key (or equivalent on your system) to make the browser window full screen.

 The latest versions of AllegroCache can be downloaded here.

 To use AllegroCache, you will need to have Allegro CL 8.0 or greater installed.
 If you do not have a current license, please email firstname.lastname@example.org or call (510) 452-2000.